cocos3d/cocos3d/README.md

 in the OS X section.
 The *cocos3d OpenGL Application* template uses the OpenGL programmable pipeline and your cocos3d installation must be linked to the `cocos2d 2.1` version, as described above.

-With either the iOS or Mac OSX template project, if you are linking to `cocos2d 2.1` or `cocos2d 1.1`, once the template application opens up, you must add the `cocos2d` target within your project as a dependency of the main app target.
-This is because `cocos2d 2.1` and `cocos2d 1.1` do not use Automatic Reference Counting (ARC), and must be compiled separately in its own target.

-To add the `cocos2d` target as a dependency of your main app target, follow these steps:

-1. Open the template project in Xcode.
-2. In the Xcode Project Navigator pane, select the project.
-3. Select the main app target in the Project Editor pane.
-4. Click on the Build Phases tab.
-5. Open the Target Dependencies section,
-6. Click the + button, select the `cocos2d` item in the list, and click the *Add* button

 The template project starts with a working 3D variation on the familiar *hello, world* application, and you can use it as a starting point for your own application.